gsuyemoto/blog/docs/posts/cybersecurity-jargon.md

 >
 > 15. Ransomware: A type of malicious software that encrypts a victim's files or locks their system, demanding a ransom payment in exchange for restoring access.

-These are just a few examples of cybersecurity jargon, but the field is vast, and there are many more terms and concepts to explore.

 Ha!
 Not that impressive.
 I mean, they ARE cybersecurity terminololgy, but very basic and very general.
-Let's try another query:
+Probably great for a someone who doesn't have much knowledge of cybersecurity I guess.
+I'm pretty sure throwing these out won't impress too many people in an interview though.

+Ok, I'm sure these results are just an indication of my bad query.
+Let's try another query, and let's be more specific:

 > As a web server operator, it is important to be aware of various cybersecurity vulnerabilities that can affect your web server.
 Here are some specific vulnerabilities to consider:
 >